theNewDynamic/thenewdynamic.org/note.md

 ### TODO

-- See if we can avoid Maid by creating a Parcel plugin to run Hugo as a subprocess.
+- See if we can avoid Maid by creating a Parcel plugin to run Hugo as a subprocess, or something else.
-- Account for resources in _header for caching and preload.
+- Account for resources in _header for caching and preload (is Scratch viable).
 - Make sure our package.json commands are set up nicely.
 - Determine workflow for managing fontst that are not called with the typogpraphy package (i.e. commercial fonts).